Hesai Technology: History

 In May 2023, the Congressional Research Service produced a report accusing Hesai of supporting the Chinese military.
 In January 2024, the United States Department of Defense (DOD) added Hesai to the list of "Chinese military companies" operating in the U.S. In May 2024, Hesai sued the DOD asking it to remove Hesai from the list.
 It alleged the DOD's behavior was "arbitrary and capricious" because it did not provide the company with prior notice or an opportunity to respond.
 Hesai alleged the DOD failed to explain its rationale, provide evidence or review information submitted by Hesai.
 In August 2024, the DOD decided to remove Hesai from the list as it did not meet the legal criteria for inclusion.
 In October 2024, the DOD relisted Hesai based on new information.
 As a result, Hesai continued its lawsuit against the DOD.

 In 2023, Hesai held 73% of the market share for robotaxi lidar suppliers.
 Its customers include Cruise, Aurora Innovation, Apolong, DiDi and Pony.ai.

-In April 2024, Hesai stated it was considering building plants in Europe to make lidar products domestically for the European market.

 Hesai Technology has been compared to RoboSense and is considered its main rival in China.

+According to Yole Group's report Automotive LiDAR 2025, Hesai leads the automotive LiDAR market with 33% market share (followed by RoboSense, Huawei, and Seyond), and the passenger vehicle market with 26% market share.

 In July 2025, Hesai appealed a previous federal court ruling that upheld the DOD's designation of Hesai as a "Chinese military company".
+This came after Hesai raised US$192 million in its 2023 US IPO but was placed on a Pentagon list of firms linked to China's military in January 2024.

 In September 2025, Hesai sought a secondary listing on the Hong Kong stock exchange aiming to raise $497 million.
+This comes after renewed US delisting risks.

+In November 2025, Hesai announced that it is building a factory in Bangkok Thailand to support global demand.
+In January 2026, the company announced that they look to double their production capacity from 2 million units to 4 million units in 2026.